hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/chat_gpt/gemini_traigner.md

 * **Functions**: No functions are defined.

-* **Variables**:  The only variable is `MODE = 'dev'`.
+* **Variables**:  The only variable is ``.
 This is a global variable, probably used for setting up the environment, which in this case,  is likely in 'development' mode.

 * **Potential Errors/Improvements**:  The repetitive docstrings (`"""..."""`) are redundant and not used within the code.
 There is no executable code to identify errors.
 A meaningful structure and variable assignments should be added if this is indeed a configuration file.